 It’s easy to second-guess yourself as a first-time (or even experienced!) parent.
 Are you being too over-protective?
 Or too lax?
 It’s so hard to find the balance.

 This may be your first time setting boundaries with your family, and while that’s not fun, it’s even harder if you’re doing it with your partner’s family.
 Establishing your parenting practices takes some trial and error, but this one has some clear medical evidence to help you decide.

 Newborns lack a mature immune system to protect them from even the most common bugs, making any type of virus dangerous.

-According to Dr. Sabella, Director of the Center for Pediatric Infectious Diseases at Cleveland Clinic Children’s, an infant’s immune system doesn’t really start to mature until at least they’re a couple months old.
-This means that a newborn baby’s immune system is insufficient at fighting off any type of virus.
+According to Dr. Sabella, Director of the Center for Pediatric Infectious Diseases at Cleveland Clinic Children’s, an infant’s immune system doesn’t really start to mature until at least they’re a couple of months old.
+This means that a newborn baby’s immune system is insufficient at fighting off any virus.

 Newborn babies also don’t have all of their vaccinations since they’re unable to get vaccines until they’re a few months old.
 This means that diseases such as whooping cough, measles, and chickenpox are diseases your baby is susceptible to getting.

 Premature babies are even more susceptible to infection than full-term babies.
 If your little one was born prematurely, it’s even more important that the grandparents don’t kiss them or visit when they’re not feeling well.

 Typically babies receive some antibodies from their mother during the third trimester to give them some protection.
 Premature babies may miss some of those antibodies since they’re born before the third trimester is over.